(Updated July 2020)

-Hard hats are one of the most important safety items today’s industrial workers can wear.
-Mandated by OSHA to be worn on a variety of work sites, they help protect the head from a wide range of hazards.
-These include flying objects, collision impact, falling debris, electrical shock, and more.
-Every day, they save lives and prevent injuries on the job.
+Hard hats are important safety items for today’s industrial workers.
+Mandated by OSHA to be worn at a variety of worksites, hard hats help protect the head from a wide range of hazards, including:

-Also known as construction safety helmets, hard hats are not new.
-In fact, modern hard hats are simply updated versions of ancient battle helmets that have been in use for close to 4,000 years.
+Also known as construction safety helmets, modern hard hats are updated versions of ancient battle helmets that have been in use for close to 4,000 years.
 One of the earliest helmets was unearthed near the ancient Greek city of Mycenae.
-Scholars date it at around 1700 BC, which was near the end of the Bronze Age.
-This early helmet was not made of metal.
-Instead, it consisted of pieces of ivory made from the tusks of a boar.
+Scholars date it at around 1700 BC, near the end of the Bronze Age.
+This early helmet consisted of pieces of ivory made from boar tusks.
 The tusk pieces were attached to a leather cap with felt padding on the inside.
-It didn’t afford the protection of a metal helmet.
-But during battle any protection is better than none.
+The boar tusk helmet did not provide the same level of protection as a metal helmet.
+But, the boar tusk helmet helped protect the head against injuries.

-Metal helmets were first introduced sometime during the early Bronze Age (3,000 to 2,100 BC).
+Metal helmets were first introduced sometime during the early Bronze Age (between 3000 and 2100 BC).
 Scholars have not been able to determine a precise date for their invention.
-The earliest helmets were made of bronze.
-Over time, people began using harder metals, such as steel, to afford more protection.
+The earliest metal helmets were made of bronze.
+Over time, helmet-makers began to use harder metals, such as steel, for additional protection.
 Over the centuries, many different types of helmets were invented.
-They all had one main purpose – to protect the head during battle.
+They all had one main purpose: to protect the head during battle.

 With the advent of the Industrial Revolution, it became necessary to protect the head on the job.
 The first construction safety helmets were developed by workers, not employers.
 Dock workers, who often got injured from objects falling off ships, were among the first to create their own helmets.
 They did this by smearing their soft hats with tar and letting them dry in the sun.
-These home-made helmets protected against some but not all injuries.
+These homemade helmets offered protection against some — but not all — head injuries.

-From there, home-made helmets began spreading to other industries.
+From there, homemade helmets began spreading to other industries.
 This led to the introduction of the first commercial hard hat in 1919.
-It was developed by Bullard, a small company that supplied equipment to mining companies in the western U.S. Using his doughboy helmet from World War I as a model, Edward Dickinson Bullard designed a protective helmet for miners.
-Soon after, the U.S. Navy commissioned Bullard to design and build a safety helmet for their shipyard workers.
+This hard hat was developed by Bullard, a small company that supplied equipment to mining companies in the western U.S. Using his doughboy helmet from World War I as a model, Edward Dickinson Bullard designed a protective helmet for miners.
+Soon after, the U.S. Navy commissioned Bullard to design and build a safety helmet for shipyard workers.

-In the 1930s, two massive construction projects — the Golden Gate Bridge and Hoover Dam — brought safety helmets into the mainstream.
-Both projects involved large numbers of workers.
-Both required working in high-risk environments.
-The lead engineer for the Golden Gate Bridge asked Bullard to adapt his miner hat to protect bridge workers.
+In the 1930s, two massive construction projects — the Golden Gate Bridge and Hoover Dam — brought mainstream attention to safety helmets.
+Both projects involved large numbers of workers who were required to complete tasks in dangerous environments.
+The lead engineer for the Golden Gate Bridge asked Bullard to adapt his miner hat to protect bridge workers against head injuries.
 Bullard complied, and the bridge project became the first designated hard hat area.
-Bullard also created a special hard hat for workers that did sandblasting.
-It covered the face while allowing workers to see through a window.
-It also provided air from a compressor for breathing.
+Bullard also created a special hard hat for workers who blasted sand.
+This hard hat simultaneously covered the face and allowed workers to see through a window.
+It also provided air from a compressor to help workers breathe.

-Building Hoover Dam required drilling rock on steep cliffs – a difficult and risky job.
-Many of these workers died from being hit by falling rocks.
-To protect themselves, workers began making their own hard hats.
+Building the Hoover Dam required drilling rock on steep cliffs, and the dam proved to be a difficult and risky project.
+Many workers died from being hit by falling rocks during the construction of the Hoover Dam.
+To protect themselves against rocks and other hazards, workers began making their own hard hats.
 They coated cloth hats with coal tar and called them “hard-boiled” hats.
-These home-made helmets turned out to be very effective.
-In many instances, they saved the lives of men who would otherwise have been killed.
+These homemade helmets were effective, and in many instances, helped prevent the loss of life.

 Stronger, Lighter Hard Hats

 As time passed, manufacturers began using new materials to make hard hats stronger and easier to wear.
-In the late ‘30s, hats made with aluminum and plastic were introduced.
-These were light yet strong enough to withstand sudden impacts.
-Aluminum hard hats were not allowed to be used for jobs involving electricity.
+In the late 1930s, hard hats were introduced that were made with aluminum and plastic.
+These hard hats were both lightweight and strong.
+Meanwhile, aluminum hard hats were not allowed to be used for jobs involving electricity.
 The “shock guard” helmet was invented to protect workers against electric shocks up to 10,000 volts.

-Fiberglass hard hats were common during the 1940’s.
-In the ‘50s, thermoplastic became the leading hard hat material.
-It was easy to mold and shape using heat.
-Hard hats made with these materials cost less to make.
-The first polycarbonate hard hat rolled out in 1961.
+Fiberglass hard hats were common during the 1940s.
+In the 1950s, thermoplastic became the leading hard hat material.
+Thermoplastic was easy to mold and shape using heat, and it was inexpensive to produce thermoplastic hard hats.
+The first polycarbonate hard hat was unveiled in 1961.
 These days, most hard hats are made from high-density polyethylene or advanced engineering resins.

 OSHA Hard Hat Regulations

-OSHA began issuing hard hat guidelines during the 1970’s.
+OSHA began issuing hard hat guidelines during the 1970s.
 In general, workers are required to wear protective headgear in any work environment where burns, electrical injuries, falling or flying objects, and irregular or moving surfaces could cause an injury.
-However, specific guidelines can vary by industry.
-OSHA doesn’t require all workers to wear hard hats.
+However, specific guidelines vary based on industry.
+OSHA doesn’t require all workers to wear hard hats, either.

 Hard hats are designed to resist penetration and absorb the shock of a blow.
-To achieve these goals, hard hats are made with two parts – the shell and the suspension.
-Both must be in good working condition to properly protect the head.
+To achieve these goals, hard hats are made with two parts: the shell and the suspension.
+Both parts must be in good working condition to properly protect the head.
 The shell must be hard enough to resist an impact.
-The suspension uses a shock-absorbing headband liner and crown strap to keep the shell away from the worker’s head.
+Comparatively, the suspension uses a shock-absorbing headband liner and crown strap to keep the shell away from a worker’s head.

-Hard hats come in many different classes.
-All of them defend against penetration by falling objects and the shock of blows to the head.
+Hard hats come in different classes, and all of them defend against penetration from falling objects and the shock of blows to the head.
 Two classes are customized to protect against electrical shocks.
-Class G helmets protect against low-voltage shocks, up to 2200 volts.
+Class G helmets protect against low-voltage shocks, up to 2,200 volts.
 Class E helmets protect against high-voltage electricity, up to 20,000 volts.
-Both are designed to absorb the shock of blows to the head like other hard hats.
+Both Class G and E helmets are designed to absorb the shock of blows to the head like other hard hats.